Particular/docs.particular.net/servicecontrol/upgrades/index.md

 ServiceControl instances cannot be downgraded with the ServiceControl Management Utility.
 This is because the storage schema could have changed during a previous upgrade.

+> [!NOTE]
-Note: If a downgrade MUST be performed ensure that the storage schema is compatible.
+> If a downgrade MUST be performed ensure that the storage schema is compatible.

+> [!NOTE]
-Note: It is recommended to execute this procedure under the supervision of a Particular software support engineer.
+> It is recommended to execute this procedure under the supervision of a Particular software support engineer.

 1. Open the ServiceControl Management Utility
 2. Scroll to the instance that requires downgrading